AdrianoCLeao/c-compiler/docs/driver-manual.md

 - Generate TACKY and dump to JSON:
   - `./bin/main.exe --tacky --dump-tacky=json examples/neg.c`

-- Full pipeline but quiet, and also emit `.s` next to the source:
+- Full pipeline but quiet, and also emit `.s` next to the source (no assemble/link):
   - `./bin/main.exe -S --quiet examples/neg.c`

+- Full pipeline and run the program, printing its exit code:
+  - `./bin/main.exe --run examples/chapter_3/valid1.c`

+Tip: In any shell, you can manually check a program's exit code using `echo $?` right after running it, e.g., `./a.out; echo $?`.

+## Notes on Assembling/Linking

+- The driver invokes the system C compiler (`cc`/`clang`/`gcc`) to assemble and link, which keeps platform-specific flags and startup objects handled by the toolchain.
+- On Linux, non-PIE linking is requested (`-no-pie`) to simplify execution of the produced binaries.
+- On macOS, assembly symbol names are emitted with an underscore prefix (e.g., `_main`) to match Mach-O conventions.
+- On Apple Silicon (arm64) hosts, the driver passes `-arch x86_64` to `cc` because the current backend emits x86_64 AT&T assembly.

 ## Default Output Paths